d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 [github](https://github.com/lbernail/dockercon2017).

 ## Docker Overlay Networks
-First, we are going to build an Overlay network between Docker hosts.
+First, we are going to build an overlay network between Docker hosts.
 In our example, we will do this with three hosts: two running Docker and one running Consul.
-Docker will use Consul to store the metadata on the Overlay networks that need to be shared by all the Docker engines part of the Overlay.
+Docker will use Consul to store the metadata on the overlay networks that need to be shared by all the Docker engines part of the overlay.
-Before Docker 1.12, Docker required an external Key-Value store (Etcd or Consul) to create Overlay networks and to create a Docker Swarm (now often referred to as "classic Swarm").
+Before Docker 1.12, Docker required an external Key-Value store (Etcd or Consul) to create overlay networks and to create a Docker Swarm (now often referred to as "classic Swarm").
 Starting with Docker 1.12, Docker can now rely on an internal Key-Value store to create Swarms and overlay networks ("Swarm mode" or "new swarm").
 We chose to use Consul because it allows us to look into the keys